mxck/gatsby-starter-netlify-cms/src/pages/products/index.md

   anyone.
 intro:
   blurbs:
+    - image: /img/meeting-space.png
+      text: >
+        We believe that good coffee has the power to bring people together.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
+All of the artwork on display there is for sale.
+The full price you pay goes to the artist.
     - image: /img/coffee.png
       text: >
         We sell green and roasted coffee beans that are sourced directly from